 The Residence application is available to students who have accepted their offer of admission to Acadia by submitting their confirmation deposit.
 A link will be made available to all admitted students through their Acadia University Undergraduate Application Portal found at https://connect.acadiau.ca/apply/.
 When you apply for residence, you will be asked to secure your space on campus by submitting your non-refundable residence deposit.
-For further information, contact residencelife@acadiau.ca.
+For further information, contact residence deposit.
+For further information, contact residence deposit.